BillNixon/ECCC-RetourauLieudeTravail-ReturntotheWorkplace/setup-manual.md

 4. On the editing page, on the left hand side, click the three squares stacked on each other to bring up the **Tree View**.
 5. For **Screens**, click **App** (the first item), then in the middle of the screen above the app view, refer to the code window beside the **fx** icon.
 6. On the right hand side of the code window, click the down indicator to expand the window.
-7. Find the section of the code that refers to **\_appID**.
+7. Find the section of the code that refers to **[YOUR_APP_ID_HERE]**.
 In the quotations, remove the text and paste the App ID that was copied in an earlier step.

 ###